Join now

 The only two subcategories where Vietnam ranks above-average in this index are Leisure Options (17th) and Safety & Security (26th).
 Almost nine in ten expats (89%) appreciate the culinary variety and dining options, and four in five (80%) give culture and nightlife a positive rating (vs. a global 73% and 66%, respectively).
 However, the share of expats dissatisfied with the opportunities for recreational sports the country offers is almost twice as high as the worldwide average (21% vs. 11%).

-When it comes to Safety & Security, personal safety (18th) and political stability (13th) pose no major concerns, but personal freedom suffers: a quarter of expats in Vietnam (25%) feel they cannot openly express themselves and their opinions (vs. 17% globally).
+When it comes to Safety & Security, personal safety (18th) and political stability (13th) pose no major concerns, but personal freedom suffers: a quarter of expats in Vietnam (25%) feel they cannot openly express themselves or their opinions (vs. 17% globally).

 The Typical Expat in Vietnam